phbasler/BSMPT/README.md

 ##How to add a new model (for further details, also see the manual):

-1) Go to the file ClassPotentialOrigin.h and rename the variable 'C_ModelTemplate' to the variable name with which the new model shall be selected by the program.
+1) Go to the file IncludeAllModels.h and rename the variable 'C_ModelTemplate' to the variable name with which the new model shall be selected by the program.

-2) Go to IncludeAllModels.h and add the header for your model.
-Also add
+2) Go to IncludeAllModels.cpp and add

 ``` c++
 	  else if(choice == C_ModelTemplate)